History of Manchester City F.C. (2001–present)

 This page chronicles the history of English football team Manchester City Football Club in further detail from 2001 to the present day.
 See History of Manchester City F.C. for a history overview of Manchester City.

-The 2001 to 2021 history of the club has been marked by stability and then unprecedented success, with the club establishing itself as a Premier League regular since 2002.
-The club was taken over in 2007 by Thaksin Shinawatra, who invested a considerable portion of money into the club with Sven-Göran Eriksson.
-After being arrested for political corruption in the summer of 2008, Shinawatra had to sell the club to the Abu Dhabi United Group.
+The 2001 to 2023 history of Manchester City has been marked by stability and then unprecedented success, with the club establishing itself as a Premier League regular since 2002.
+City was taken over in 2007 by Thaksin Shinawatra, who invested a considerable portion of money into the club with Sven-Göran Eriksson.
+After being arrested for political corruption in the summer of 2008, Shinawatra had to sell the club to the Abu Dhabi United Group, which ushered in a new era in the history of Manchester City.